 2. I want interaction with the Gorillas on my Trek

-There is nothing staged about the Gorilla Encounter, it happens in the wild, you, the rangers, we the tour operator are not in charge, Gorillas are in charge and if they want to approach you out curiosity, that is not in the gorilla trekking script, The Gorillas are in control as to what happens.
+The Gorillas are in control as to what happens.
 There is no interaction, no Koko the Gorilla sign language.
-This is the wild, you are entering the living room of a Gorilla family, their place in the wild, what happens, for the most part, is up to them.
-You the Trekker, are an observer, if you choose the Gorilla Habituation Experience you become an active participant in the Habituation Process.
-Gorilla Trekking is predictable unpredictable except that you will be with a gorilla family.
+It is the wild.
+You are entering the living room of a Gorilla family, their place in the wild.
+What happens, for the most part, is up to them.
+You, the Trekker, are an observer.
+If you choose the Gorilla Habituation Experience, you become an active participant in the Habituation Process.
+Gorilla Trekking is predictable unpredictable, except that you will be with a gorilla family.

-The health and wellbeing of Gorillas are on the up and so is the health and wellbeing of the surrounding Communities.
-Gorilla Tourism has directly contributed to the funding of hospitals such as Bwindi Community Hospital that is one of the best rural hospitals in Uganda.
+Gorilla Permit money is used to conserve and keep the gorillas well.
+The health and well-being of Gorillas are on the up, and so are the surrounding communities’ health and well-being.
+Gorilla Tourism has directly contributed to hospitals’ funding, such as Bwindi Community Hospital, one of Uganda’s best rural hospitals.

 Tracking for Cash – means Gorilla Conservation is funded